 I'm not a native speaker, merely a student.
 But I do remember a teacher saying something like this, and I always used it this way, so I think you are right.
 Plus, I think 'andare da' it's always used when you specify a person, a professional ecc.
 But there are variations like dal, dalla, dalle...

-Prepositions don't follow clear rules (I have the same problem with English prepositions)
+Prepositions don't follow clear rules (I have the same problems with English prepositions)

 he is going from his friend's to his parents' house